-1. Create at least one policy in AM to protect resources with the agent, as described in the procedure Implementing Authorization Using the Access Management Console.

-- 2. Create an agent profile in AM, required by the web agent to connect and communicate with AM.
+- 1. Create at least one policy in AM to protect resources with the agent, as described in the procedure Implementing Authorization Using the Access Management Console. - 2.
+Create an agent profile in AM, required by the web agent to connect and communicate with AM.
 For more information, see "Creating Agent Profiles". - 3.
 Ensure that the key pair configured for signing the OpenID Connect JWTs exchanged between AM and the web agents is not the default test key pair.
 For more information, see "Configuring Access Management Servers to Communicate With Web Agents". - 4.
-Configure AM to protect the cross-domain single sign-on (CDSSO) session cookie from hijacking.
+Ensure that AM is configured for cross-domain single sign-on (CDSSO), which is the default web agent mode of operation.
 For more information, see Implementing Cross-Domain Single Sign-On in the ForgeRock Access Management Authentication and Single Sign-On Guide. - 5.
-Consider the communication between the agents and the AM servers, and between the agents and the clients when installing agents in environments with load balancers and/or reverse proxies.
-For more information, see "Configuring Environments With Load Balancers and Reverse Proxies". - 6.
 Create a text file containing only the password specified when creating the agent profile, and protect it: